ruban9820/Filter-Rename/README.md

 ## Variables

-Read [this](https://telegram.dog/LazyDevelopers/8) before you start messing up with your edits.

 ### Required Variables
 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.
 * `API_ID`: Get this value from [telegram.org](https://my.telegram.org/apps)